sundhar-velmurugan/social-media-app/log.md

 * Custom middleware is implemented because `passport` package is heavy and complicated for simple login.
 Can be used if third party authentication like google, facebook, github is used
 * The custom middleware decodes the JWT and verifies whether it is valid or not.
 If it is valid the corresponding user id is attached to the _request_ object
 * The auth middleware is added to the __GET auth__ API which will be used constantly in the application the fill the redux state with the current user details

+### User authentication and login
+* Same logic as registration, except the `name` property is not necessary
+* Check if the user exists and if the password matches, if condition passes then JWT is sent as a response